-There are currently nine members of our Board of Trustees.
+There are currently ten members of our Board of Trustees.
 The minimum size of the board is four and the maximum is twelve.
 No more than four trustees can be co-opted.

 John lives in the West of Scotland and has an inherited bleeding disorder.
 His work experience covers local authorities, property companies, facilities management and the health service where he worked as a chartered governance professional.
 He brings to the board knowledge of law, regulation, board procedures, risk and people management.